huitema/quic-in-space/draft-huitema-quic-in-space.md

     QUIC-RECOVERY: rfc9002

 --- abstract
-Discuss the challenges of running QUIC in space.
-Incorporate results from Hackathon at IETF 117.
-Provide guidance to implementations.
+This document discusses the challenges of running the QUIC transport over deep space links, where delays are in order of minutes and communications are based on scheduled time windows.
+Using the experience of various testbeds, it provides guidance to implementations to support this use case.
+This document may apply to other use cases that have similar characteristics, such as
+IoT in disconnected and far away settings.

 --- middle

 # Introduction

-QUIC is a new transport bringing very interesting features that could enable its use in space, while TCP is not good.
+QUIC is a new transport bringing very interesting features that could enable its use in space, where TCP is not good, as assessed in xref RFC4838.
 However, QUIC was designed for terrestrial Internet, which brings assumptions on typical delays and connectivity.
-In (deep) space, delays are much larger, in order of minutes (4-20 minutes to Mars), and long disruptions, such as because of orbital mechanics, in order minutes or hours or days.
+In (deep) space, delays are much larger, in order of minutes (4-20 minutes to Mars), and long disruptions, such as because of orbital dynamics, in order minutes or hours or days.

 It may be possible to modify the base behavior of QUIC stacks to satisfy these requirements.
-For example, several assumptions, such as initial delay, are just static constants in the code that could be externalized so they could better start the QUIC machinery in the context of space.
+For example, several assumptions, such as initial RTT, are just static constants in the code that could be externalized so they could better start the QUIC machinery in the context of space.

-The purpose of this document is to provide guidance for supporting space communication in QUIC implementations.
+The purpose of this document is to provide guidance for supporting space communications in QUIC implementations.
+It should be noted that it may also apply to other use cases that have similar characteristics, such as IoT in disconnected and far away settings, but these are not considered specifically in this document.

 # Conventions and Definitions